izzihector/webcoop_source/aws-install.md

 ##### Add the following line in /etc/fstab on the app server to connect to the NFS share.
 The IP address is the NFS server address.
 ```
+#exit from file server , and ssh login in app server first
+#then open [/etc/fstab] on the app server
+sudo su
+nano /etc/fstab

 172.31.25.176:/mnt/share/filestore /opt/webcoop/data/.local/share/ nfs rsize=8192,wsize=8192,timeo=14,intr
 172.31.25.176:/mnt/share/filestore/odoolog/server1 /opt/webcoop/data/logs/ nfs rsize=8192,wsize=8192,timeo=14,intr
 (172.31.25.176 is file server's ip)